El-Naggar8876/bani-suef-soil-suitability/SETUP.md

 ### A3 — Log in

-Run this once.
-It opens a browser window; approve the access request.
+In the Miniforge Prompt, run this once.
+It opens a browser window; approve the access request, and copy back the code if it asks for one.

 ```
 earthengine authenticate
 ```

-Earth Engine remembers you on this machine afterwards.
+Earth Engine remembers you on this machine afterwards, so you never repeat this.

 ### A4 — Test before committing to a long download

+**From the project root** — the folder containing `config.py`, `README.md` and `environment.yml`:

 ```
 python config.py